ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/about.md

 Other conventions:

 - I'll use `1.2.3.4` as a server IP address.
-- I'll use `laravel` as the name of the non-root user on your app's server and as the name of your project's root server-side directory.
+- I'll use `laravel` as the name of the non-root user on your app's server and as the name of your project's root serverside directory.

 ### Feedback, suggestions, etc. {#feedback}